Mumps is caused by a virus. In children, mumps is usually a mild disease. Adults may have more serious disease and more complications.

 The incubation period of mumps is 14-18 days, but can range from 14-25 days.

-There is no "cure" for mumps, only supportive treatment (bed rest, fluids, and fever reduction).
+There is no "cure" for mumps, only treatments to support the immune system, like bed rest, fluids, and fever reduction.

-Mumps is diagnosed by a combination of symptoms and physical signs and laboratory confirmation of the virus, as not all cases develop characteristic parotitis and not all cases of parotitis are caused by mumps.
+Mumps is diagnosed by a combination of symptoms and physical signs and laboratory confirmation of the virus, as not all people with mumps develop characteristic parotitis and not all cases of parotitis are caused by mumps.
+(Parotitis is the swelling of the salivary glands, or parotid glands, below the ear.)

 If your child has not been vaccinated against mumps, receiving the vaccine after exposure to the virus will not help prevent disease if the child has already been infected.
 However, if the child did not become infected after this particular exposure, the vaccine will help protect him or her against future exposure to mumps.